 While you have praised the person for their good work, saying ‘but’ right after and before your bad news will give the person the impression the praise you gave them wasn’t sincere.

-Dale advises you rather replace the word ‘but’ with ‘and’ as this helps to indirectly tell a person their mistake and live up to the expectation.
+Rather replace the word ‘but’ with ‘and’.
+This helps to indirectly tell a person their mistake and live up to the expectation.

 Incorrect Example – “We are really proud of you, Johnnie, for raising your grades this term but if you had worked harder on your algebra, the results would have been better.”